mongodb/docs/source/includes/list-tables/third-party-integration-settings-ui.rst

        After initially configuring Slack with |mms|, you can :guilabel:`Edit` or :guilabel:`Remove` the integration.
 Editing
-       the integration will display your team name and API token, and allow you to change your channel name.
+       the integration will display your team name and |api| token, and allow you to change your channel name.

        .. admonition:: Legacy Token Deprecation